Chromatic Numbers of Exact Distance Graphs

-The results in Theorem~\ref{thm2} are actually special cases of the following more general results.
+Surprisingly, for exact distance graphs, the situation is quite different.
+In that case we can prove that for planar graphs~$G$ and odd~$p$ we have $\chi(\edp{G}{p})\in\mathcal{O}(1)$, while for even~$p$ we have $\chi(\edp{G}{p})\in\mathcal{O}\bigl(\Delta(G)\bigr)$.
+These bounds are actually special cases of the following more general results.
 We will recall the concept of a \emph{graph class with bounded expansion} in the next subsection.

 \begin{theo} \mbox{}\\* Let $\mathcal{K}$ be a class of graphs with bounded expansion.

 \qitem{(a)}Let~$p$ be an odd positive integer.
 Then there exists a constant $C=C(\mathcal{K},p)$ such that for every graph $G\in\mathcal{K}$ we have $\chi(\edp{G}{p})\le C$.